-Chief Executive Officer
+President and Chief Executive Officer

 JOHN T. CURNUTTE, M.D., Ph.D.

-Executive Vice President, Research and Development
+Executive Vice President, Research & Development

-Dr. John T. Curnutte joined Portola as executive vice president, research and development, in 2011.
-Prior to joining Portola, he served as chief executive officer of 3-V Biosciences, a private start-up company founded in 2007 with the goal of developing host-directed antiviral small molecules.
-Before that, he served as president at Schering-Plough Biopharma (formerly DNAX Research Institute and now Merck Research Laboratories) where he led the drug discovery and early development efforts for biologic therapeutics.
+John Curnutte, M.D., joined Portola as executive vice president, research and development in 2011.
+Prior to joining Portola, Dr. Curnutte served as chief executive officer of 3-V Biosciences, a private start-up company founded in 2007 with the goal of developing host-directed antiviral small molecules.
+Before that, he served as president at Schering-Plough Biopharma (formerly DNAX Research Institute and now Merck Research Laboratories), where he led the drug discovery and early development efforts for biologic therapeutics.
 During his time with Schering-Plough, eight therapeutic entities progressed into development, including five small molecules and one gene therapy construct, in the immunology and oncology therapeutic areas.
 Earlier in his career, he held several senior management positions at Genentech during which he oversaw that company’s immunology discovery program.
 Prior to Genentech, Dr. Curnutte was a tenured faculty member at The Scripps Research Institute, pursuing basic and clinical research in inflammation biochemistry and the molecular genetics of congenital immune deficiencies.

 MARDI C. DIER